 While you hopefully won't be impacted by hate or violence you could feel the effect of several laws that go into effect in 2020.
 If you live in Arizona, Florida, Indiana, Tennessee or Texas your voting laws have changed.
 That change is part of a trend toward more restrictive access or less voter fraud depending on your viewpoint but the impact falls hard on older people and anyone with disabilities.
 As winning margins get tighter every year our individual votes become more meaningful.
 Check your state laws and your voter status before elections.
 If you receive Medicare you may already know that there are changes this year.
 If you have stand alone Part D for drugs the donut hole is disappearing but the out of pocket monthly cost may increase and catastrophic thresholds may be higher.
 Part B premiums and deductibles will also change.
 If you are retired you may also be aware of changes to tax law that could apply.
 Other changes, included in the budget bill passed in Dec 2019, are an extension of a tax provision allowing deductions for high medical costs and funding for the SECURE Act which has to do with retirement planning.
 Unfortunately the Older American's Act that originated in 1965 and provided funding for, among other things, Meals on Wheels, ombudsmen, and elder abuse programs, expired without senate approval.
 The House passed an updated version called Dignity in Aging Act in October.
 That bill was one of over 400 bills passed in the House in 2019 yet the Senate heard or passed only 70--down from an average 300+ passed in a usual year.
 The Senate focused on appointing over 50 judges.
 Grandparents Raising Grandchildren made legislative progress in 2018 with the passage of the Grandparents Raising Grandchildren Act that established an Advisory Council.
 That Council convened in August 2019.

 At the close of one decade and start of another our politics, policy, medicine, technology and science are changing rapidly.
-As I suggesting in my 2018: Year in Review we need only look back in time to notice that uncertainty and conflict often accompanies the transformation to a new century of discovery and shifting viewpoints.
-Yet chaos and change often create space and usher in new growth, improved methods and greater understanding.
-Please join me in holding that hope moment to moment and enjoy the relevant wisdom of the Byrds playing in the video below.
+As I suggested in my 2018: Year in Review we need only look back in time to notice that uncertainty and conflict often accompany the opening years of a new century.
+Shifting viewpoints can result in chaos and change yet change also opens new space making room for potential growth, improved methods and greater understanding.
+Please join me in holding hope for peace and understanding this decade.
+Before you leave this blog consider enjoying the wisdom of the Byrds' below.